timonsk/cqrs-basic/README.md

 # cqrs-basic
-Basic implementation of the CQRS dessign pattern
+Basic implementation of the CQRS design pattern